NVIDIAGameWorks/toolkit-remix/docs/howto/tutorial-portalhl2.md

 ## Setup RTX Remix Runtime

-1. **Game Installation:** Make sure you have both Portal and PortalRTX installed and fully updated.
+1. **Game Installation:** Make sure you have both Portal and Portal With RTX installed and fully updated.
+Many games tend to require some unique treatment for them to properly hook to RTX Remix’s renderer.
+In the case of Portal, steps 2-5 utilize modifications we’ve made with Portal With RTX that improve compatibility with RTX Remix.
+These steps should be thought of as configuration steps unique to making Portal compatible.
 2. **Backup CFG Folder:** Go to the **cfg** folder for Portal (common\Portal\portal\cfg) and rename it to something like "original-cfg."
 This way, you won't delete any of the existing data.
 3. **Copy CFG Contents:** Copy all the files from the cfg folder of PortalRTX (common\PortalRTX\portal_rtx\cfg) and paste them into the cfg folder of Portal (common\Portal\portal\cfg).
 4. **Backup BIN Folder:** Similarly, go to the bin folder for Portal (common\Portal\bin) and rename it to something like "original-bin" to preserve the data.